ibrhimAli/SAD/README.md

 Customization settings are managed with a zustand store and persisted to `localStorage`.
 On the **Customize** page you can toggle dark mode, select a season and set how frequently notifications should appear.
+Each season maps to a background gradient and optional illustration loaded from the `public/` folder.
+Selecting a different season instantly changes the look of the app.
 These choices are loaded when the app starts so your preferred theme and settings remain across visits.

 ## Expanding the ESLint configuration